zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 }
 ```

-The show_log_usb_cli function is called when the show log usb management command is executed.
+The show_log_usb_cli function is called when the show log usb management command is executed.<br>

-When the /tmp/debug_modem_sw file exists in the system, the /aruba/bin/usb_modem_debug script file is executed.
+When the /tmp/debug_modem_sw file exists in the system, the /aruba/bin/usb_modem_debug script file is executed.<br>

-Then we can upload a malicious /tmp/debug_modem_sw to the system.
+Then we can upload a malicious /tmp/debug_modem_sw to the system.<br>

-.
+.<br>

-Combined with this information, you can eventually execute arbitrary system commands.
+Combined with this information, you can eventually execute arbitrary system commands.<br>
 ### 4.3 Vulnerability exploitation process

 **Step 1**: Upload /tmp/debug_modem_sw file